hipay/hipay-docs/hipay-fullservice-integration-wizishop/1-presentation.md

 ![WiziShop back office - Payment](images/wizishop_payment.png)

-Then, look for the HiPay integration and click on it:
+Then look for the HiPay integration and click on it:

 ![WiziShop back office - Add HiPay](images/wizishop_hipay_fullservice.png)